crossminer/scava-docs/docs/development/Development-Guidelines.md

 The partner in charge of managing the development of a component will be free to organize the content of the corresponding subdirectory in any way as long as the following standard ﬁles/directories are contained in the component folder:

 * readme.md.
 This ﬁle will contain the entry-point to all documentation for the component.
-* Other legal documentation as described in the [Eclipse process handbook](https://www.eclipse.org/projects/handbook/#legaldoc).
+* Jenkinsfile: In order to compile the component, run tests, etc on the CI server.
-* build: This will be a ﬁle containing executable script code which can automatically run on the target environment.
-The objective of this build script is to do whatever automated operations are necessary (such as compiling and packaging) to produce a working component.
+* test: this is a folder containing the unit and/or integration tests.

-* tests: this is a folder containing the unit and/or integration tests
+As a reference, please have a look at https://github.com/crossminer/scava/tree/master/knowledge-base

 ## Communication and collaboration means